MelloSec/.github/README.md

 # .github

-# MelloSec - Can't all be Doom and Gloom, but we can try
+# MelloSec - Can't all be Doom and Gloom

-## Infrastructure-as-Code, Cloud Security, DevOps tooling and malware, malware, malware
+## Infrastructure-as-Code, Cloud Security and malware, malware, malware